tijn/awesome-password-store/README.md

 ### Generators

-* [pass-gen](https://passgen.codesections.com/): A command-line utility that generates secure, pronounceable passphrases for pass. *(It won't add a new pass command, but can be used seamlessly with pass.)*
+* [pass-gen](https://passgen.codesections.com/): A command-line utility that generates secure, pronounceable passphrases for pass. *(It won't add a new pass command but can be used seamlessly with pass.)*
 * [pass-genphrase](https://github.com/congma/pass-genphrase): Passphrase generator extension for pass, the password manager.
 * [pass-qr](https://github.com/codekoala/pass-qr) A pass extension that lets you quickly generate a QR code for passwords using fzf or rofi.
 * [pass-ssh](https://github.com/ibizaman/pass-ssh): A pass extension that lets you quickly create ssh keypairs and output public keys using fzf or rofi.